 The current version of the script to translate JANI MDP models with a restricted syntax into PPDDL used in these papers can be found here.

 Noticeable or Distractive?
 A Design Space for Gaze-Contingent User Interface Notifications

 CHI EA 2017: 1779-1786.

 We bridged probabilistic planning to probabilistic model checking based on the results of our evaluation in Compiling Probabilistic Model Checking into Probabilistic Planning and Bridging the Gap Between Probabilistic Model Checking and Probabilistic Planning: Survey, Compilations, and Empirical Comparison.
 We implemented and extended the functionality of FRET-π LRTDP in The Modest Toolset.
 FRET-π LRTDP has originally been implemented in the probabilistic version of Fast Downward, a planning tool, by Marcel Steinmetz.
-The latest release of Modest FRET-π LRTDP can be downloaded here.
+The latest release of Modysh is integrated in the Modest Toolset and can be downloaded here.

-An extended version with much broader functionality of the tool is under construction.
+In the paper A Modest Approach to Dynamic Heuristic Search in Probabilistic Model Checkingwe present the tool Modysh which implements the modified, adapted and extended version of the original algorithms with much broader functionality.
 The current interactive result tables comparing it to other state-of-the-art model checkers and planners like in QComp can be found here for QComp benchmarks and there for additional QVBS benchmarks.